 Lunar New Year

-Celebrations at the Lan Su Chinese Garden in Portland from February 1-15, 2022.
+- Lan Su Chinese GardensJoin the celebrations at the Lan Su Chinese Garden in Portland from January 29 - February 23, 2025.

 Lion Dance

-The lion dance is a traditional part of the Asian New Year's celebration.
-According to Chinese tradition the lion represents strength, wisdom, and happiness.
-The Lion dance is said to be auspicious, or to bring good fortune and luck, which are important to bring into the new year.
+The lion dance is a traditional part of the Lunar New Year celebrations.
+According to Chinese tradition, the lion represents strength, wisdom, and happiness.
+The Lion dance is said to be auspicious, or to bring good fortune and luck, which is considered important for the new year.

 History, Traditions & Symbolism